Key Takeaways

 - Snacks - Fresh vegetable sticks with hummus; Fresh pear slices with plain peanut butter.

-Dedicating time to prep several dishes and snacks can be helpful for people who run out of time to cook after work.
+Dedicating time to prepare several dishes and snacks at once can be helpful for people who run out of time to cook after work.

-Buying frozen and canned items can also decrease your cooking time because they often require less prep work than fresh options.
+- Buy frozen and canned items that decrease your cooking time and require less prep work than fresh options.

-Ensure you read the labels and always review the ingredients; you will want to avoid products with added sodium.
+- Ensure that you read the labels and always review the ingredients before buying; you will want to avoid products with added sodium.

 Freezing meals, asking family and friends for help, and buying semi-prepared items (such as washed and cut vegetables) are all great ways to keep meal preparation simple while managing CKD.